 - Key skills: A strong Board has members with the range of skills and experiences that are needed to make informed decisions.

-In preparation for a new strategic plan the board is seeking people with experience in:
+This year, the board is seeking 3 to 5 people with experience in:

-Note: Sitting on the Board is not the only way to participate in the activities of the Roulant!
+Sitting on the Board is only one way to participate in the activities of the Roulant!
 If you are interested in the big picture and governance of the organization, this might be the role for you.
-If you are more interested in contributing to specific activities, there may be other volunteer opportunities that would be more suitable.
+If you are more interested in contributing to specific activities, there may be other volunteer opportunities that would be more suitable

 Committing to be a board member is a big and exciting responsibility.
-If you want to explore whether your profile is aligned with the needs and role of the Board, or for more information, feel free to email Pier, our Executive Director Pier, or call at 514-284-9335.
+If you want to explore whether your profile is aligned with the needs and role of the Board, or for more information, feel free to email our Executive Director

 READY TO APPLY?